ahdinosaur/bitcoin-workshop/index.md

 # fiat value

-instead of 1:1 relationship between paper notes and physical commodities, banks began to base paper notes on fiat declarations of value.
+instead of 1:1 relationship between paper notes and physical commodities, banks began to simply declare by government decree that the paper notes have value.

 <img src="images/fiat.jpg" />